core-wg/uri-path-abbrev/draft-ietf-core-uri-path-abbrev.md

 ## Proxy processing

-A proxy MAY expand or introduce a Uri-Path-Abbrev when forwarding a request, in particular for serving cached responses, as long as this introduces no new errors to the client.
+A proxy MAY expand or introduce a Uri-Path-Abbrev before consulting its cache.

+It MAY expand a Uri-Path-Abbrev option before forwarding, in particular if it has reason to assume that the option is not understood.
+Like a generic client, it SHOULD NOT introduce an abbreviation without good reason;
+and then, it MUST fall back to the expanded form, as to not introduce unexpected errors to the client.

 A proxy that knows Uri-Path-Abbrev but not the concrete value SHOULD forward it unmodified,